What is a recruitment funnel?

 Stage 3 : The "Interview"

 This stage in the funnel is the most obvious of all i.e "THE INTERVIEW STAGE".
 Here the candidate goes through multiple interview levels depending on the company's interview structure (for instance aptitude test > group discussion round > HR round > technical round > Team manager round) to assess how fit is the candidate for the job role.
-The interview stage helps in knowing the candidate's verbal fluency, technical and social skills.
+The interview stage helps in knowing the candidate's verbal fluency, technical and social skills with the help of various interview questions.

 Stage 4 : Decision making